Socialfew146575/LeetCode-Clone/README.md

 ### Overview
 Welcome to the LeetCode Clone project!
 This application is built using Next.js and aims to provide users with a platform to practice coding problems, similar to LeetCode.
 It supports user authentication, problem solving, and tracking progress.

+### Features
+-User authentication (signup, login, logout)
+-Browse and search coding problems
+-Solve coding problems with a built-in code editor -Submit solutions and view results
+-Track progress and performance (in progress)

 ## Getting Started

 First, run the development server: